-- (1) The provisions of these rules relating to the service of writs apply to orders under rule 627(2)(a), (b) or (c). - (2) Unless otherwise ordered, an order under rule 627(2)(a), (b) or (c) is sufficiently served on -
+- The provisions of these rules relating to the service of writs apply to orders under rule 627(2)(a), (b) or (c). - Unless otherwise ordered, an order under rule 627(2)(a), (b) or (c) is sufficiently served on - r.
+631 Part 26 - Relief similar to certiorari, mandamus and prohibition and writs of habeas corpus

-- a magistrate or justice in petty sessions if (a) directed to the relevant clerk of petty sessions; or - (b) a statutory tribunal or board if directed to the chairperson, presiding member or clerk of the tribunal or board.
+- (a) a magistrate or justice in petty sessions if directed to the relevant clerk of petty sessions; or - (b) a statutory tribunal or board if directed to the chairperson, presiding member or clerk of the tribunal or board.